occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 ## Use
 * Enter the following into command line: "python convertPDFtoTXT.py example.pdf".
+* Alternatively, open separatingText.ipynb in jupyter notebook to see results.

 ## File Structure
 * 'src' folder: contains code used to process data.